Accessibility at Riveredge

 Photo credit: Balance, Inc.

-REGULARLY MEETING FREE PROGRAMMING
+REGULARLY MEETING FREE PROGRAMs

-Cooped Up Naturalist: Drop-In Naturalist Sessions
+Cooped Up Naturalist Drop-In Naturalist Sessions

 SOS!
 A Riveredge Naturalist has been cooped up in the Coop near Farm Pond and is looking for some curious folks to listen to all they’ve learned about the landscape around them.
 Explore seasonal nature objects (pelts, bones, stones, dried plants, seeds, or branches), check out an ID book for your hike, and bring your questions.

-– for adults
+Ages: Designed for adults

-Spring Bird Walks
+Spring Bird Walks Early morning guided bird observation walks

 Start your day with an early morning bird walk with Conservation Manager, Nathaniel Reinartz, to observe the amazing diversity of migrating birds that stop off to refuel at Riveredge’s hotspots before continuing on their journey north.
 Spring Bird Walks meet rain or shine.

-– meets at Riveredge every Friday from late April through May, 7:30 am – 9:30 am
+Dates: Every Friday from late April through May, 7:30 am – 9:30 am